Jordache: History

-Jordache originated in 1969, when Israeli brothers Joe, Ralph, and Avi Nakash (Naccache) opened a store in New York City that sold premium jeans.
-Inspired by European fashions, the brothers had developed a groundbreaking collection with a signature fit that was tight and sexy.
-Business expanded over the years, until the store was looted and set ablaze during the New York City blackout of 1977.
-In 1978, after they collected $120,000 from their insurance policy, they incorporated their business and started to manufacture.
-They had long been interested in the European denim market, where jeans were more body-conscious and fashion-forward.
+Jordache originated in 1978, when brothers Joe, Ralph, and Avi Nakash opened a denim store in New York City.
+Inspired by European fashions, the brothers had developed a collection.
+Business expanded over the years, until a fire destroyed their inventory during the New York City blackout of 1977.
+In 1978, they officially began to manufacture and distribute denim under their own label, known as Jordache, with form-fitting silhouettes for both men and women, a horse-head logo and back pocket stitching.

-The Nakashes' timing was right.
-At this moment, consumer taste in jeans was shifting from established brands such as Levi's to designer jeans such as Gloria Vanderbilt and Calvin Klein.
-However, Jordache jeans were barely distinguishable from other designer jeans on the market.
 To differentiate their brand, the brothers invested one quarter of their annual sales volume ($300,000 of their own money and $250,000 in loans) into an aggressive 1979 ad campaign.
 Jordache produced a television commercial starring an apparently topless woman in tight Jordache jeans riding a horse through surf.
 The ad was rejected by all three major United States television networks, but independent New York stations aired it, and Jordache increased significantly in popularity.
 Later, an additional one million dollars was spent on advertising, including full-color advertisements in magazines circulated nationally in the United States.
-One promotional gimmick that did not work out was the Jordache blimp, a poorly designed airship that crashed on October 8, 1980 at Lakehurst, New Jersey on its maiden flight.
+One promotional gimmick that did not work out was the Jordache blimp, a poorly designed airship that crashed on October 8, 1980, at Lakehurst, New Jersey, on its maiden flight.
 It was en route to a promotional gala and crashed 43 years after the Hindenburg airship disaster in the same city.

 In the 1980s, the company expanded its reach with expansive licensing that generated up to $300 million per year of wholesale income.
 In 1989, the company had 100 licensees, manufacturing products as varied as children's socks, women's outerwear, jewelry, dresses, luggage, and umbrellas.

-In the 1990s, this strategy appeared to have backfired, and Jordache products slid in popularity.
-The company's jeans "lost their cachet, appealing mainly to inner-city youth and blue-collar workers, and typically selling at discount stores."
-When Jordache designer diapers were manufactured by a licensee in 1994, they "seemed to symbolize Jordache's descent in the marketplace to mass-merchandise stores and discount outlets."